Sancilio and Company, Inc.

 However, to prove that a substance will prevent a disease or health issue is very difficult and not as well defined.
 There isn’t a feasible set of regulations that allow claims to be made for a medicine that may prevent a disease.
 A clinical trial seeking US FDA approval using current regulations would require tens of thousands of people, dozens of years and nearly a billion dollars of investment per trial.
 Thus, most medicines that may prevent disease are not approved drugs and probably will never be.

 There have been thousands of scientific investigations published that report health benefits of two essential fatty acids found in nature.
 EPA and DHA (both Omega-3 essential fatty acids) are well documented in the scientific literature to reduce unhealthy levels of triglycerides and are strongly recommended by the AHA to improve cardiovascular health.
 Both of these nutrients are found in fish and algae and have been sold as supplements for over a century without FDA approval.
 In the past decade, two US drug companies have been given marketing authorization by the US FDA and are now allowed to make a label claim that these old essential fatty acids can reduce very high (disease state levels) of triglycerides.
 These companies spent hundreds of millions of dollars to meet federal regulations and perform controlled clinical trials to be able to claim what is an already established health benefit known for decades.
-While unapproved supplements of omega-3 can sell for $0.30/capsule, the approved “new” drug must sell for $2.00/capsule to enable the pharmaceutical company to repay their investments.
+While unapproved supplements of omega-3 fatty acids can sell for $0.30/capsule, the approved “new” drug must sell for $2.00/capsule to enable the pharmaceutical company to repay their investments.
 Hence, the consumer will pay the additional $1.70/capsule (keep in mind that 4 capsules/day are normally taken) for clinical studies that were more of a formality than a necessity.

-Legislation is needed to provide an alternative and cost effective method to gain marketing authorization of preventative medications like the Omega-3 noted above.
+Legislation is needed to provide an alternative and cost effective method to gain marketing authorization of preventative medications like the Omega-3 fatty acids noted above.
 There are dozens of other similar substances falling into this category.
 In most other western countries, regulations address this by having a “special” supplement category; lying between drug and supplement.
 These special supplements are registered with the government and approved using published information and do not require additional clinical testing.
 There is no equivalent category in the US.
 In fact, supplement producers are not required to register their products at all!

 What I believe is needed is a new set of regulations that assures the quality of supplements and in those cases where there is well documented preventative treatment use, requires the company to provide an application for “special supplement” status containing chemical, manufacturing and controls information and well written documentation for its use as a preventative.
 In this way, a lay person can read an approved label for these preventative medicines, be assured that the material has been inspected by the US FDA, and can afford to provide themselves ways of preventing future medical problems.
 As it is today, the consumer can only scan the literature on the internet and hope that the manufacturer provides supplements with consistent, high quality ingredients, keeping in mind that nearly all supplements available in the US originate outside of the country.
 The latest estimate is that over 85% of supplements sold in the United States are made in China and India with a growing percentage from Viet Nam.
 These manufacturers are not inspected by the US FDA and may produce these products with questionable quality and ethics.